zibonbadi/liquidms/README.md

 ...
 ```

+The `modules` section defines what modules to host on your LiquidMS
+satellite.
+See the source comments above for further explanation.

+All rooms with an id of 100+ will be reserved to be automatically generated
+by LiquidMS depending on the origin and designated room of all remote
+servers within it's database.
+These will be regularly deleted and rebuilt
+so don't even attempt to set up a room in this range, it's not worth it.

 The attribute `dsn` stands for *Data Source Name*.
 It provides the ODBC system
 with information about database and connection and its details may vary
 depending on the database implementation.
 For a quick reference on how to write